jonegil/gui-with-gio/teleprompter/index.md

 ## Wrapping it all up

-And that´s it.
+That´s it.
 We've got yet another Gio project in our belt.
 This one was all about processing input, which we did by listening to events, ```key.Event``` and ```pointer.Event``` respectively, and using custom logic to update a set of state variables.
 Later, in ```system.FrameEvent``` we used those state variables to control our layout.

 Thank you again so much for following the writeup.
 If you found this useful, share it with a friend, star it on Github or drop me a line.
 It's really motivating to hear back from you.
 Good luck with all your projects!